imchipwood/dumbpad/README.md

 - [hotswap_rgb - v3.x](./hotswap_rgb) dumbpad featuring per-key RGB and Hotswap sockets

 Each folder includes the Eagle or KiCad files as well as exported Gerber files for manufacturing.
 These folders also include readmes specific to those designs - check them for more info.

+## Getting Started
+To build your own dumbpad you will need to follow a couple of steps to get started.
+Described below are the minimal steps you will need to take to to assemble one dumbpad but every board configuration might require different steps.
+#### 1. Choose version.
+You can choose from one of the five different versions shown in the step above.
+#### 2. Order your parts.
+Every board needs at least the following components but check the right folder for your parts list.
+- 1 x PCB
+- 16 x MX-style mechanical switches
+- 17 x 1n4148 diodes (thru hole)
+- 1 x Arduino Pro Micro or pin-compatible ATmega32u4-based MCU (Or teensy for the teensy version)
+- (optional) 1 x EC11 rotary encoder with pushbutton (7-pin)
+- (optional) 1 x 6mm tactile switch (to reset MCU)
+- LEDS and OLED required for different configurations

+#### 3. Assemble your dumbpad
+For this step you will need a minimum of a soldering iron and a pair of tweezers
+- Solder the diodes, switches, and Arduino Pro Micro (Or teensy) to the PCB

+#### 4. Flash your firmware
+You can use QMK to create and flash firmware to your dumbpad.
+You can configure every key to you can use the QMK configurator.
+Head over to the [QMK configurator](https://config.qmk.fm/#/friedrich/LAYOUT) and select dumbpad/[your version].
+Once you have configured your baord, click on compile and then on firmware to download the firmware.
+Check [qmk_firmware/keyboards/dumbpad](https://github.com/qmk/qmk_firmware/tree/master/keyboards/dumbpad) for compiling & uploading instructions

+Once you have downloaded a .HEX firmware file we can head over to the [QMK toolbox](https://github.com/qmk/qmk_toolbox/releases) and flash the firmware.
+Plug in your dumbpad to your computer and set your QMK toolbox to ATmega32U4 for most Arduino Pro Micros.
+You will need to press your 6mm tacticle switch twice to enter the bootloader, wait for your computer to reconize the dumbpad and click on flash.

 ### Features